Laban ng Demokratikong Pilipino: 2004 elections: Angara wing vs Aquino wing

-Aquino's presidency: 2010–2016
+Second Aquino administration

-In 2010, due to the new automated elections law, LDP applied in COMELEC for official re-acknowledgment.
-For the presidential and vice-presidential elections, LDP supported the Nacionalista–NPC ticket of Angara's Senate colleagues Manny Villar and Loren Legarda.
-Villar lost to Liberal Party's Benigno Aquino III, while Legarda trailed in the vice presidential race which was won by PDP–Laban's Jejomar Binay.
+In 2010, due to the new automated election law, the LDP applied for official re-acknowledgment before the COMELEC.
+For the presidential and vice presidential elections, the LDP supported the Nacionalista–NPC ticket of Senate colleagues Manny Villar and Loren Legarda.
+Villar lost to Liberal Party standard-bearer Senator Benigno Aquino III, while Legarda placed third in the vice presidential race won by Makati Mayor Jejomar Binay of PDP–Laban.

-LDP partnered with the ruling Liberal Party, the Nacionalista Party, NPC and Akbayan for Team PNoy, the administration coalition for the 2013 Philippine general election.
-The party fielded Angara's son Sonny who won a Senate seat, placing sixth.
+The LDP partnered with the ruling LP, NP, NPC and Akbayan for Team PNoy, the administration coalition for the 2013 general election.
+The party fielded Angara's son Sonny, who won a Senate seat, placing sixth.

-Duterte's presidency: 2016–2022

-2016–2019
+Duterte administration

-In early 2016, party president Angara initially expressed LDP's intention to support the independent presidential campaign of Grace Poe for 2016.
-However, LDP ultimately supported the presidential bid of Rodrigo Duterte, the standard-bearer of PDP–Laban.
+In early 2016, party president Angara initially expressed the LDP's intention to support the presidential campaign of independent Senator Grace Poe for 2016.
+However, the LDP ultimately supported the presidential bid of Davao City Mayor Rodrigo Duterte, the standard-bearer of PDP–Laban.

-On September 24, 2018, Sonny Angara was elected as LDP president at an organizational meeting and fellowship dinner held at the Manila Golf and Country Club.
-LDP joined the Hugpong ng Pagbabago of President Duterte's daughter, Davao City Mayor Sara Duterte, and Angara was tapped as part of HNP's senatorial slate for the 2019 Philippine Senate election.
-Angara won his second term, placing sixth with over 18 million votes.
+On September 24, 2018, Senator Sonny Angara was elected LDP party president at an organizational meeting and fellowship dinner held at the Manila Golf and Country Club, succeeding his father.
+That same year, the LDP joined the Hugpong ng Pagbabago of presidential daughter and Davao City mayor Sara Duterte.
+Angara was tapped as part of HNP's senatorial slate for the 2019 Senate election.
+Angara won a second term, placing sixth with over 18 million votes.

-2022 elections

 In 2021, Sonny Angara eyed a national alliance with HNP, as Sara Duterte was poised to run for president due to her strong performance in pre-election surveys.
-Angara expressed his intention to be Duterte's running mate for the 2022 Philippine presidential election.
-Duterte eventually ran for vice president, running with presidential candidate and former senator Bongbong Marcos under the Uniteam ticket.
+Angara expressed his intention to be Duterte's running mate for the 2022 presidential election.
+Duterte eventually filed for vice president under Lakas–CMD, running alongside presidential candidate and former senator Bongbong Marcos under the UniTeam ticket.

-2022–present
+Second Marcos administration

-With the appointment of Sonny Angara as Secretary of Education in 2024, LDP did not have any seats in the Senate for the first time.
-But in Aurora provincial elections, LDP candidates for governor and vice governor snapped victory with 3 seats at the provincial board, with Angara's brother unopposed.
+With Sonny Angara's appointment as Secretary of Education by President Marcos in 2024, the LDP did not have a single Senate seat for the first time.
+However, in the Angara clan's home province of Aurora, LDP candidates for governor and vice governor snapped victory, winning seats at the provincial board including one for Angara's brother Patrick.